MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-security.md

 ### Web Application Firewall

 An important Front Door capability is the **Web Application Firewall (WAF)**, because Front Door is able to inspect traffic, which is passing through.
-WAF is enabled in the **Prevention** mode, which actively blocks suspicious requests.
-There are two rulesets configured: `Microsoft_DefaultRuleSet` and `Microsoft_BotManagerRuleSet`.
+In the **Prevention** mode, all suspicious requests are blocked.
+In the implementation, two rulesets are configured: `Microsoft_DefaultRuleSet` and `Microsoft_BotManagerRuleSet`.

 > [!TIP]
 > When deploying Front Door with WAF it's recommended that you start with the **Detection** mode, closely monitor its behavior with natural end-user traffic, and fine-tune the detection rules.
 After false positives are eliminated, or rare, switch to **Prevention** mode.
 This is necessary, because every application is different and some payloads can be considered malicious, while completely legitimate for that particular workload.